aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 ### Add an authorization service

 The *List* tab will only be shown to signed in users, so you need logic to control its behavior.
-This is where *services* comes in.
+This is where *services* come in.
 Create a file under *src/app/services/auth-route-guard.ts* that will have the service code:

 ```js
 import { Injectable } from '@angular/core';